sckieran/ediet_pipeline/README.md

 **What if I have a few of my own in-house sequences I want to add to my database?**

 That's fine, but it will add some tedious work upfront.
 First, check if the species you are including have taxids assigned in NCBI.
 All taxa with at least one sequence in the NCBI nucleotide or sra database have a taxid, and you can look it up here: [here](https://www.ncbi.nlm.nih.gov/Taxonomy/TaxIdentifier/tax_identifier.cgi).
-Put your homebrewed sequences in a file called extras_gene1_sequences.fasta with the header format ">[any unique non_NCBI accession] genus species taxid=unique_taxid" and put it in your reference_database directory.
+Put your homebrewed sequences in a file called extras_gene1_sequences.fasta with the header format ">[any unique non_NCBI accession] genus species taxid=unique_taxid" and put it in your project directory.
 If your species has a taxid assigned in NCBI, use that as the taxid.
 Otherwise, you can assign one yourself, I recommend a series of letters and numbers separated by underscores.
 Do not use a strictly numeric value, you will almost definitely accidentally assign a real taxid to your species.
 Next, in your project directory, install and run ncbitax2lin.
 Then, unzip and modify the ncbitax2lin file.
 Add the unique_taxids you assigned to the end of the file and add taxonomic information for each species following the comma-separated format of the ncbitax2lin file (described in the header of the file).
 Then re-zip the ncbitax2lin file and you're readdy go fo.
 This is tedious to do by hand, so we really recommend submitting your homebrew sequences to NCBI if they're long enough!

 **What if I want to use remote BLAST to query all of NCBI?**
 Select "remote=TRUE" or "remote_comp=TRUE" in the parameters section of the pipeline_wrapper.sh script.
 But you cannot combine this with an asv_rra=0, because you will end up with many hundreds of thousands of sequences to BLAST, and remote BLAST is very slow and picky.
 NCBI will be _unhappy_ if you try to remote BLAST more than about 10K ASVs.
+There is nothing I can do to change this.
+They really just don't want you to ping their servers 500,000 times.

 **Why doesn't this pipeline use e-value instead of bitscore or pident?**
 E-values help asses likelihood of homology and are affected by database size.
 The conserved regions of metabarcoding primers almost guarantee homology above any standard e-value cutoff, and these databases are generally small, so e-values are high across the board.